AnnPiotrowska/Learn-SQL/README.md

-# Learn SQL
+## Learn SQL

-This repository contains my study notes on SQL.
+This repository contains my study notes on SQL commands taught in the Course SQL from [the League of Extraordinary Minds platform] (https://www.lnu.org.pl/)

-***
-## Course SQL Level 1 and Level 2 from LNU platform

-on the League of Extraordinary Minds platform
+In this SQL course, I use the SQLite engine.